metio/terraform-provider-k8s/docs/data-sources/templates_gatekeeper_sh_constraint_template_v1beta1_manifest.md

 Optional:

 - `code` (Attributes List) The source code options for the constraint template.
-'Rego' can onlybe specified in one place (either here or in the 'rego' field) (see [below for nested schema](#nestedatt--spec--targets--code))
+'Rego' can only be specified in one place (either here or in the 'rego' field) (see [below for nested schema](#nestedatt--spec--targets--code))
 - `libs` (List of String)
 - `rego` (String)
 - `target` (String)